CSULA-EE-5450/a4-zephyr-stopwatch-jacran/README.md

 ![sequence diagram](a4_zephyr_stopwatch.drawio.png)

 An ISR was attached to sw0.
 The callback is called on both edges of the button press.
-When the button is pressed down, the callback gets the current uptime (timestamp for buttonpress) and puts is into the two message queues.
-The state (`pressed = true`) is also put into another queue.
-When sw0 is released again the state (`pressed = false`) is again put into the queue such that each tread can make a decision on what to next given its instructions.
+When the button is pressed down, the callback puts the button-state (`pressed = true`) in the queues. queue.
+When sw0 is released again the state (`pressed = false`) is again put into the queues such that each tread can make a decision on what to next given its instructions.

 There are two main threads in this program:

-- **StopWatchLCD-thread**: Keeps track of the time and makes sure the correct information is displayed at the correct time.
+- **StopWatchLCD-thread**: Keeps track of the time using timers and makes sure the correct information is displayed at the correct time.
-- **Peripheral-thread**: Keeps track of which state we're in and turns the leds on/off given the instructions.
+- **Peripheral-thread**: Keeps track of how long the button is/was pushed down and turns LED0 and LED1 on/off according to the instructions.

 ## The problem to be solved